statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Prohibited substances

 ### S6

 ####Stimulants

-All stimulants, including all optical isomers (e.g. *d-* and *l-*) where relevant, are prohibited, except imidazole derivatives for topical use and those stimulants included in the 2014 Monitoring Program<sup> 3) The following substances included in the 2014 Monitoring Program (bupropion, caffeine, nicotine, phenylephrine, phenylpropanolamine, pipradrol, synephrine) are not considered as *Prohibited Substances*. </sup>.
+All stimulants, including all optical isomers (e.g. *d-* and *l-*) where relevant, are prohibited, except imidazole derivatives for topical use and those stimulants included in the 2014 Monitoring Program<sup> 4) The following substances included in the 2014 Monitoring Program (bupropion, caffeine, nicotine, phenylephrine, phenylpropanolamine, pipradol, synephrine) are not considered as *Prohibited Substances*. </sup>.
 Stimulants include:

-a) Non-Specified Stimulants: Adrafinil; amfepramone; amfetamine; amfetaminil; amiphenazole; benfluorex; benzylpiperazine; bromantan; clobenzorex; cocaine; cropropamide; crotetamide; fencamine; fenetylline; fenfluramine; fenproporex; fonturacetam [4-phenylpiracetam (carphedon)]; furfenorex; mefenorex; mephentermine; mesocarb; metamfetamine(*d*-); p-methylamphetamine; modafinil; norfenfluramine; phendimetrazine; phenmetrazine; phentermine; prenylamine; prolintane.
+a.
+Non Specified Stimulants: Adrafinil; amfepramone; amfetamine; amfetaminil; amiphenazole; benfluorex; benzylpiperazine; bromantan; clobenzorex; cocaine; cropropamide; crotetamide; fencamine; fenetylline; fenfluramine; fenproporex; fonturacetam [4-phenylpiracetam (carphedon)]; furfenorex; mefenorex; mephentermine; mesocarb; metamfetamine(*d*-); *p-*methylamphetamine; modafinil; norfenfluramine; phendimetrazine; phenmetrazine; phentermine; prenylamine; prolintane.
 A stimulant not expressly listed in this section is a Specified Substance.

-b) Specified Stimulants (examples): Benzfetamine; cathine<sup> 4) Cathine is prohibited when its concentration in urine is greater than 5 micrograms per milliliter. </sup>; cathinone and its analogues (e.g. mephedrone, methedrone, α-pyrrolidinovalerophenone); dimethylamphetamine; ephedrine<sup> 5) Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter. </sup>; epinephrine<sup> 6) Local administration (e.g. nasal, ophthalmologic) of epinephrine (adrenaline) or co-administration with local anaesthetic agents is not prohibited. </sup> (adrenaline); etamivan; etilamfetamine; etilefrine; famprofazone; fenbutrazate; fencamfamin; heptaminol; hydroxyamfetamine (parahydroxyamphetamine); isometheptene; levmetamfetamine; meclofenoxate; methylenedioxymethamphetamine; methylephedrine<sup> 7) Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter. </sup>; methylhexaneamine (dimethylpentylamine); methylphenidate; nikethamide; norfenefrine; octopamine; oxilofrine (methylsynephrine); pemoline; pentetrazol; phenpromethamine; propylhexedrine; pseudoephedrine<sup> 8) Pseudoephedrine is prohibited when its concentration in urine is greater than 150 micrograms per milliliter. </sup>; selegiline; sibutramine; strychnine; tenamfetamine (methylenedioxyamphetamine); trimetazidine; tuaminoheptane; and other substances with a similar chemical structure or similar biological effect(s).
+b.
+Specified Stimulants (examples): Benzfetamine; cathine<sup> 5) Cathine is prohibited when its concentration in urine is greater than 5 micrograms per milliliter. </sup>; cathinone and its analogues (e.g. mephedrone, methedrone, α-pyrrolidinovalerophenone); dimethylamphetamine; ephedrine<sup> 6) Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter. </sup>; epinephrine<sup> 7) Local administration (e.g. nasal, ophtalmologic) of epinephrine (adrenaline) or co-administration with local anaesthetic agents is not prohibited. </sup> (adrenaline); etamivan; etilamfetamine; etilefrine; famprofazone; fenbutrazate; fencamfamin; heptaminol; hydroxyamfetamine (parahydroamphetamine); isometheptene; levmetamfetamine; meclofenoxate; methylenedioxymethamphetamine; methylephedrine<sup> 8) Each of ephedrine and methylephedrine is prohibited when its concentration in urine is greater than 10 micrograms per milliliter. </sup>; methylhexaneamine (dimethylpentylamine); methylphenidate; nikethamide; norfenefrine; octopamine; oxilofrine (methylsynephrine); pemoline; pentetrazol; phenpromethamine; propylhexedrine; pseudoephedrine<sup> 9) Pseudoephedrine is prohibited when its concentration in urine is greater than 150 micrograms per milliliter. </sup>; selegiline; sibutramine; strychnine; tenamfetamine (methylenedioxyamphetamine); trimetazidine; tuaminoheptane; and other substances with a similar chemical structure or similar biological effect(s).

 ### S7

 ####Narcotics

 The following are prohibited: Buprenorphine, dextromoramide, diamorphine (heroin), fentanyl and its derivatives, hydromorphone, methadone, morphine, oxycodone, oxymorphone, pentazocine, pethidine.

 ### S8

 ####Cannabinoids

 Natural (e.g. cannabis, hashish, marijuana) or synthetic delta 9-tetrahydrocannabinol (THC) and cannabimimetics (e.g. “Spice”, JWH018, JWH073, HU-210) are prohibited.

 ### S9

 ####Glucocorticosteroids